deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt4-fourth-year.md

 John read it over his shoulder, at Adam's invitation—practically a request to have somebody holding his hand in case of the worst.

-"*I'm sorry baby.
+*"I'm sorry baby.
 If that was your first chance to tell me then yeah, I shouldn't have blown up like I did.
 I'm just really frustrated sometimes.
 I'll try and find some way to keep on top of it.
 Love you – Ava."* he read.

 Adam was sighing with relief.
 "She's a saint, you're right."